gersteinlab/ENCODE-Cancer/14.12.08/readme.md

 ### Slide 12-13-14

-some really pritty picutres
+Nice visualizations

 ### Slide 17

-convergnce at the gene and pathway leven.
+We see convergence at the gene and pathway leven.

-so the quesiton remints after all fo the rigamorole are we finding stuff that is know to be incoled in cancer?

-answer is yeah.
+so the question remains after all of the rigamarole are we finding stuff that is know to be involved in cancer? answer is yeah.

-6 of the gene are connected to angrogen signalling (prostate imprattan)
+6 of the gene are connected to androgen signalling (prostate imprattan)